 Why 2026 made MDR non-optional for Canadian SMBs

-Three forces converged in 2026 to make MDR functionally mandatory for Canadian SMBs: cyber insurance renewals now require documented monitored response as evidence, not just EDR purchase; PIPEDA breach-notification timing is incompatible with the 241-day average dwell time; and attacker breakout time has fallen to a median of 29 minutes, versus days for human-only response.
-Any one of the three is a forcing function.
+Three forces converged in 2026.
+Cyber insurance renewals now require documented monitored response as evidence rather than an EDR purchase order.
+PIPEDA breach-notification timing is incompatible with the 241-day average dwell time.
+Attacker breakout has fallen to a median of 29 minutes, according to CrowdStrike.
+Any one of the 3 is a forcing function on its own.

 Cyber insurance is now the biggest buyer

-Canadian cyber insurance underwriters in 2026 require evidence-based audits, not policy attestations.
+Canadian cyber insurance underwriters in 2026 require evidence-based audits rather than policy attestations.
 They want logs, screenshots, backup test results, documented incident response runbooks, and proof of monitoring.
-“We have EDR” is no longer enough on a renewal application.
-“Here is the MDR provider’s monthly report showing investigations and response actions over the last twelve months” is.
-We have watched insurance broker conversations turn on this single document for three consecutive renewal cycles.
+“We have EDR” no longer clears a renewal application.
+The MDR provider’s monthly report showing 12 months of investigations and response actions does.

 PIPEDA timing does not survive 241-day dwell

-PIPEDA requires breach notification to the Office of the Privacy Commissioner of Canada and to affected individuals as soon as feasible after a real risk of significant harm has been determined.
-The clock starts when the breach is discovered, but the exposure window is the full dwell time.
+PIPEDA requires breach notification to the Office of the Privacy Commissioner of Canada as soon as feasible.
+Affected individuals must be told once a real risk of significant harm is determined.
+The clock starts at discovery.
+The exposure window is the full dwell time.

-Boards and insurers are now asking how a business would meet the timing obligation if it did not find out for eight months.
-MDR is the lever that compresses that window from months to minutes, which is why compliance counsel is increasingly listing it as a recommended (and increasingly required) control.
+Boards and insurers now ask how a business would meet that timing obligation if it did not find out for 241 days.
+MDR is the lever that compresses the window from months to minutes, which is why compliance counsel increasingly lists it as a recommended and sometimes required control.

 Attacker breakout is 29 minutes

 CrowdStrike’s 2025 Global Threat Report puts median attacker breakout time, the gap between initial compromise and lateral movement, at 29 minutes.
-Human-only response measured in days is outside that window by three orders of magnitude.
-There is no version of this where a small IT team checking dashboards in business hours catches a competent threat actor in time.
-The math does not work, and the threat actors have read the math.
+Human-only response measured in days sits outside that window by three orders of magnitude.
+No small IT team checking dashboards in business hours catches a competent threat actor in time.
+The threat actors have read the same math.

-According to Gartner’s 2025 Market Guide for MDR, 60 percent of organizations will be using MDR services by 2026, up from 30 percent in 2023.
-The growth curve matches the 2022-2026 ramp in cyber insurance underwriting requirements, not a separate fashion cycle.
+According to Gartner’s 2025 Market Guide for Managed Detection and Response, 60 percent of organizations will be using MDR services by 2026, up from 30 percent in 2023.
+The growth curve matches the 2022 to 2026 ramp in cyber insurance underwriting requirements.
 By 2028, Gartner projects 50 percent of MDR findings will include threat exposure detail.

 How to evaluate an MDR provider: an 8-point checklist

-Evaluate an MDR provider on eight criteria: documented response-time SLA, human-in-loop analyst coverage, integration with your existing stack, Canadian data residency, included forensic artifacts, written response authority, reporting cadence, and off-boarding terms.
-Pricing for a 25 to 100 endpoint Canadian SMB ranges from C$2,500 to C$5,000 per month fully loaded, with per-endpoint rates varying 10x between tiers.
+Evaluate an MDR provider on eight criteria.
+Those are documented response-time SLA, human-in-loop analyst coverage, integration with your existing stack, Canadian data residency, included forensic artifacts, written response authority, reporting cadence and off-boarding terms.
+According to published vendor pricing, a 25 to 100 endpoint Canadian SMB pays C$2,500 to C$5,000 per month fully loaded.

 The 8 checklist items